attack-monkey/react-fn/README.md

 Actions are functions that cause side-effects (Usually state changes).
 As you can see above, Actions are passed in to the first component.
-Actions can be passed down to child components.
+Actions are then passed down to child components.

 ### State